wyonghao/openai_api_demo/README.md

 # Based on OpenAI API Quickstart - Node.js example app

-This is the modifed exmaple based on the "pet name generator app" in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.

-It is to demo for network automation students using devnet environment.
+This is a modified example based on the "Pet Name Generator App" from the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+The example is built using the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/), and is designed to provide a demonstration for network automation students using the DevNet environment.
+To get set up, please either follow the instructions  outlined below.

 ## Setup